Abdolreza Kahani

-Abdolreza Kahani (عبدالرضا کاهانی; born 22 December 1973) is an Iranian filmmaker.
+Abdolreza Kahani (عبدالرضا کاهانی; born 22 December 1973) is an expatriate Iranian filmmaker, who currently works principally in France and Canada.

-He made his first short film, The Smile in 1988.
-He made his first feature film, Dance with the Moon in 2003.
+He made his first short film, The Smile, in 1988.
+He made his first feature film, Dance with the Moon, in 2003.

-In 2009, Kahani's film Twenty won the Special Jury Prize and the Prize of Ecumenical Jury at the Karlovy Vary International Film Festival.
+In 2009, Kahani's film Twenty won the Special Jury Prize and the Prize of Ecumenical Jury at the 44th Karlovy Vary International Film Festival.
 The film observes a small band of employees trying to save a depressed Iranian banquet hall which the owner has decided to close in 20 days.

+Several of his films were censored for political reasons by the government of Iran, most notably the 2016 film Delighted.
+He emigrated to France in the mid-2010s, and has since worked with French and Canadian production companies.

+Isthmus, released in 2021, marked his English-language debut.
+He subsequently released the films You Won't See Winter, Nina and A Shrine.

+In 2025, his film Mortician won the Sean Connery Prize at the Edinburgh International Film Festival.

 Personal life

 Abdolreza Kahani was born on 22 December 1973 in Nishapur.